 He taught me manners and how to be courteous.

 Yes m'am, no m'am.
 Please and thank you.

 Learning that has gotten me so far in life.
 He taught me the importance of honesty, of integrity.
 He taught me the value of intelligence.

 If you asked him something he didn't know, he wouldn't just tell you anything to make you go away.
 He'd say, "I'll find out."
 And come back with the answer.
 It was like living with an encyclopedia.

 Later on, after we returned stateside and I had long left the nest, a letter came to our house addressed to ALBERT McEwen.
 My younger brother, Kirk, thought that was so funny and used to call our Dad, Bert.
 Well, they went to Mexico on vacation and my brother shouted out one day, "Hey Bert!" to get his attention.
-A man near my Dad said, "You know, I wouldn't let my kids call me by my first name."
+A man near my Dad sniffed and said, "You know, I wouldn't let my kids call me by my first name."
 He chuckled and said, "That's not my name."

 My father had six brothers and two sisters.
 He was the baby.
 "I'm a seventh son.
 And you're the son of a seventh son."